818ajian/doc/notebook/2-AP/Antenna.rst

 We got information about the antenna filename and the frequency band where it has been defined.

 At loading time the antenna is not evaluated.
-It means that there is not internally any instanciation of the pattern for a set of angular and frequency values.
+It means that there is no internally any pattern for a set of angular and frequency values.

 To list all the available antenna files in the dedicated directory of the project it is possible to invoke the ``ls()`` method.